SiaExplains/microservices/README.md

 -   Distributed systems are harder to develop (remote calls are slow and always at risk of failure)
 -   transactional process and difficult to manage consistency
 -   Opertional complexcity: needs a mature team to manage lots of services, which need to deplying regularly

+### Patterns, Rules and Standards

+-   Make a common libary (like npm libary) for shared entities (like models)
+-   Using versioning (/api/v1 | /api/v2) for backward compatiable

 ### Anti Patterns!